 Method 1: Restore Using Website Backup Data

-If you have a habit of backing up, you can directly restore the previously backed-up website database and files.
+If you have a backup habit, you can directly restore the previously backed up website database and files.
 This is the fastest solution.
-Related articles:

 Method 2: Manually Remove Malware Scripts